-Inside the archive: volunteering at the Burgess Foundation
+Inside the archive: volunteering at the Burgess Foundation (part one)

 In 2020, the Burgess Foundation was on the point of launching a new archive volunteer programme.
 The closure of our building due to the pandemic meant that we had to suspend all on-site activities.
 We explored options for working remotely with volunteers and, by October, we were ready to begin a remote transcription project with our two archive volunteers, Michelle Owen and Vivian Pencz.

 By giving their time and skills, the volunteers have made much-valued contributions to the Burgess Foundation’s archive, helping us to make the collection more accessible to researchers and to safeguard it for future generations.

 Here, in the first of two new blog posts for the Inside the Archive series, Michelle Owen shares her experience of the first phase of her project, working with Anthony Burgess’s unpublished notebooks.

 For the past four months, I have been volunteering for one day per week on a remote project with the International Anthony Burgess Foundation Archive to transcribe the notebooks belonging to Anthony Burgess.

 The archive holds 14 notebooks containing information about Burgess’s professional and personal life, helping us to build a better image of him.
 Each notebook uncovers different aspects of his life from the books he has written and the music he composed, to diary entries, doodles, his finances when living abroad and parts of his thesis, with the voice of his wife Lynne popping up occasionally.
 They provide an insight into the way Burgess worked and how he wrote down his thoughts.

 What I love most is that you won’t just find one aspect in a notebook and that he changes regularly between his different thoughts.

 I was drawn to this project as I enjoy reading Burgess’s books and it has been great learning more about him and his work.
 I also wanted to gain experience working in an archive to improve and gain new skills which could help me in my future career.